Expansivity theory and Sendov's conjecture: Expansion on a tuple of polynomials

-\begin{remark} The above result is telling us that knowing the rank and the dimension is good enough to determining the limit of an expansion.
-We now leverage this result to prove an important property concerning the limits of an expansion, which tells us that the limit of an expansion on a tuple of $\mathbb{R}[x]$ is unique up to translation by a tuple of $\mathbb{R}$. \end{remark}
+The above result suggests that we only need the rank and the dimension to determine the limit of an expansion.
+Here, we use this result to prove an important property concerning the limit of an expansion.